Baylor St. Luke’s Medical Center

 More About Mesothelioma Treatment at Baylor St. Luke’s Medical Center

+The rare and aggressive cancer known as mesothelioma requires a treatment program and team with experience to help patients.
 Baylor St. Luke’s Medical Center has three mesothelioma specialists on staff.
-They see patients through the affiliated cancer center or VA medical center.
+They see patients through the affiliated Dan L. Duncan Comprehensive Cancer Center or the Houston VA Medical Center.
 Baylor St. Luke’s cancer center has accreditation with the National Cancer Institute.

 “I like to think of the patient’s treatment as a strategy rather than an operation,” Dr. Taylor Ripley, the head of mesothelioma treatment at the institution, said in a video on the hospital’s website.
 “With multimodality therapy, we give them chemotherapy, potentially radiotherapy, with surgery.
 Those three aspects are what’s commonly thought of as multimodality therapy.”